Building a Price Action Checklist

 The Six-Point Price Action Checklist

-- Higher Timeframe Bias: What is the dominant trend on the daily or H4 chart?
-Am I looking to trade with or against it?
-(Ideally: with it.)
+- Higher Timeframe Bias: What is the dominant trend on the daily or H4?
+Am I trading with it?

-- Key Level: Is there a clear, well-defined support or resistance level nearby?
-Is price at or approaching it?
+- Key Level: Is price at a clear, well-defined support or resistance level?

-- Price Action Signal: Has a valid candlestick pattern (engulfing, pin bar, inside bar, rejection candle) formed at the key level?
+- Price Action Signal: Has a valid pattern (engulfing, pin bar, inside bar) formed at the level?

-- Confluence: Is there additional confluence?
-(Fibonacci retracement, session timing, trend direction alignment, volume confirmation)
+- Confluence: Is there additional confluence — Fibonacci, session timing, trend line?

-- Position Size: Given my stop distance and account balance, what lot size keeps my risk at or below 1-2% of account?
+- Position Size: What lot size keeps risk at 1–2% of account?

 The Role of Patience

-A checklist naturally filters out most potential trades — because most potential trades do not meet all criteria.
-This is a feature, not a bug.
-Professional traders are paid for waiting.
-The highest win-rate traders take the fewest trades.
+A checklist naturally filters most potential trades — because most do not meet all criteria.
+This is a feature.
+Professional traders take fewer trades, not more.
+The highest win-rate traders are often the most selective.

-Your edge is not in your indicator settings.
-It is in your ability to wait for your setup and execute your plan.
+Your edge is in your ability to wait for your setup and execute your plan exactly — every single time, without exception.